 July 27, (JUBA) – A top military officer has warned the South Sudanese army (SPLA) not to be deterred by the threat of sanctions, saying it must remain focused on its constitutional duties and responsibilities to defend the country.

 - SPLA Maj.
-Gen. Marial Chanuong Yol (R), along with rebel commander Peter Gadet, were hit with US sanctions in May for their role in the South Sudan conflict (Photo: Reuturs/Goran Tomasevic)
+Gen. Marial Chanuong Yol (R) and rebel commander Peter Gadet were hit with US sanctions in May for their role in the South Sudan conflict (Photo: Reuters/Goran Tomasevic)

 Speaking to troops over the weekend, the army chief of general staff, Paul Malong Awan, acknowledged the “enormous challenges” facing the SPLA, but said troops must remain committed to restoring stability.

 “I want us to still remember that we have this responsibility to defend the country.
 We should not therefore be deterred by the threats with the sanctions to abdicate our responsibilities,” he said.

 Earlier this month, the European Union imposed sanctions on army commander Santino Deng and rebel chief Peter Gadet over their alleged links to atrocities committed during the more than seven-month-long conflict.

 The move came after a US decision in May to slap sanctions two other military officials from both sides.

 During the weekend’s high-level briefing, Awan told senior military officers, including his deputy of operations, Lt.
 Gen. James Ajonga Unguec Mawut Unguec, and commander of the presidential guard force Maj.
 Gen. Marial Chinduong Yol that sanctions were being used as a ploy to undermine the role and responsibilities of the army, and should not stop them carrying out their duties.

 The top military officer claimed that threats of further targeted sanctions were part of a bigger scheme against the government.